AgentCoop/go-work/README.md

 Every failed assertion will result in the cancellation of job execution, and invocation of the finalization routines of all tasks of the job being cancelled.

-There are two types of tasks: an ordinary task (or recurrent), and oneshot task.
-The main purpose of an oneshot task is to start off its job execution once the task is finished:
+There are two types of tasks: an ordinary task (or recurrent), and an oneshot task.
+The main purpose of a oneshot task is to start off execution of other recurrent tasks waiting for the oneshot to be finished.
+You probably heard of such an approach in software design as [Contract by design](https://en.wikipedia.org/wiki/Design_by_contract).
+Here we have similar approach: in the example below recurrent tasks make an assumption that they will be running when a network connection is established and the goal of the oneshot task (_mngr.ConnectTask_) is to fulfill that precondition, providing reference to the connection in Job [value](#public-functions).
 ```go
     mainJob := j.NewJob(nil)
     mainJob.AddOneshotTask(mngr.ConnectTask)